Agoric/documentation/main/ertp/api/issuer.md

 same alleged name, and thus the name by itself does not uniquely identify an issuer.
 Rather, the `brand` object does that.

-To put it another way, nothing stops different people from creating multiple `issuers` with the alleged name `Quatloos`...but that doesn't make any of them **the** Quatloos `issuer`.
-The alleged name is just a human readable version which is helpful for debugging.
+To put it another way, nothing stops anyone from creating an `issuer` with the alleged name "Quatloos" or even "BTC", regardless of whether or not such a name is already in use.
+The alleged name is just a human readable string which is helpful for debugging.
 ```js
 const { issuer: quatloosIssuer } = makeIssuerKit('quatloos');
 const quatloosIssuerAllegedName = quatloosIssuer.getAllegedName();